Discover some mind-boggling benefits of decaf coffee and tea and know why nutritionists suggest them.

 Coffee made using beans that have been soaked in organic chemical solvents, and the caffeine extracted from the beans (before grinding and processing) are known as decaffeinated coffee.

 It is a milder version of normal coffee and contains only 3% of the caffeine.
 So if you don’t like the taste of regular coffee or suffer from acidity, you may want to consider shifting to decaf.
+Here are a few best decaf coffee brands recommended by Ella from Dash of butter.

 What is Decaf Tea?